KB429861/beginners-tutorial/README.md

 * [Building an Application with Spring Boot](https://spring.io/guides/gs/spring-boot/)
 * [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)

-If you need more information about Spring (e.g., integration with [React](https://spring.io/guides/tutorials/react-and-spring-data-rest/)/[Angular](https://spring.io/guides/gs/consuming-rest-angularjs/)/[Vaadin](https://spring.io/guides/gs/crud-with-vaadin/), [securing](https://spring.io/guides/topicals/spring-security-architecture/) an application) you can find it by the [link](https://spring.io/guides) above.
+If you need more information about Spring (e.g., integration with [ReactJS](https://spring.io/guides/tutorials/react-and-spring-data-rest/)/[AngularJS](https://spring.io/guides/gs/consuming-rest-angularjs/)/[Vaadin](https://spring.io/guides/gs/crud-with-vaadin/), [securing](https://spring.io/guides/topicals/spring-security-architecture/) an application) you can find it by the [link](https://spring.io/guides) above.

+#### Practice

+Make a simplified version of Github’s Issues page.
+[Here’s an example](https://github.com/facebook/create-react-app/issues).

+Use Spring Data REST and its powerful backend functionality combined with React’s features to build an application.

+Make use of React Router to implement page navigation and Redux to organize application state.

+The application must show a list of available issues, and allow creating and commenting/changing states of issues.

+Other functional requirements are:

+* The application should retrieve the data from and store it in the database.
+* All forms must support validation and display errors.
+* User authentication and authorization is required.

+For added difficulty, implement the issue detail page too.
+Render the issue’s Markdown text and its comments using something like [react-markdown](https://github.com/rexxars/react-markdown).

 # Project Ideas